About the Farm

-The farm is aproximately 35 acres of pasture, 130 acres woodlot and woodlands, a large greenhouse, and late-nineteenth century barn.
+The farm is approximately 35 acres of pasture, 130 acres woodlot and woodlands, a large greenhouse, and late-nineteenth century barn.

 The SD Department operated a farm for several years on leased land in Valle Crucis to educate students and assist local farmers in researching best practices.
 Now, thanks to a recent acquisition of 369 acres from the estate of Beulah and Reeves Vannoy, the university moved its operations to neighboring Ashe County in Fall 2011—and faculty and students are excited about the property's significant expansion of opportunities related to sustainable agriculture and agroforestry, forest and watershed management, and livestock production.

-"The new farm provides much greater opportunity for crop and livestock teaching and research, and we can also add additional activities in sustainable forest management, which is important as many folks around here harvest only through clear-cutting,"-Christof den Biggelaar, associate professor of sustainable development.
+"The new farm provides much greater opportunity for crop and livestock teaching and research, and we can also add additional activities in sustainable forest management, which is important as many folks around here harvest only through clear-cutting,"

 2014 SD Farm Residents (left to right): Daniel Mickey, Tony Randolph, Morgan Batts, Ellen Beatty, and Kaleb Shulda-Haddad